Home >> Research Areas >> Results Based Management Incentives Quality >> Developing and Applying a Quality of Care Diagnostic

 Developing and Applying a Quality of Care Diagnostic

-Effective targeting of performance-based incentives (PBI) and other quality improvement approaches requires an initial assessment of areas where quality of care (QoC) currently falls short and interventions could yield high returns.
+Effective targeting of performance-based incentives (PBI) and other quality improvement approaches require an initial assessment of areas where quality of care (QoC) currently falls short and interventions could yield high returns.
 The conceptual underpinnings, approach and implementation of such diagnostic tools are similar across countries.

 The goal of this project was to develop a QoC diagnostic tool based on existing household and facility data from the Service Provision Assessment (SPA), a survey supported by the Demographic and Health Surveys (DHS) Program.
 Together these data contain a range of measures on structural and process quality of health services.
 Although the measures have been tabulated in data reports, they have not been used for a systematic assessment of QoC nor to identify potential areas for improvement.